 "You know, never thought much about it," Harold said.
 "Enough, I guess."

 There were solar panels here, too, and some of the metal plates they stepped on seemed to give a little under them, like they were pressurized.
-Trip could imagine a million things to do with power like that, harvested from a few thousand people walking over the plates, in place of the force of the waterfalls at Liberty.
+Trip could imagine a million things to do with power like that, harvested from a few thousand people walking over the plates, instead of relying on weather and luck for power.

 But the more she looked, the less likely it seemed, and it was another five minutes of searching before Trip realized that they'd only seen a few enslaved since the commotion back at the radio, and none at all in the last hundred faces.

 The tunnels weren't so bad this time, now that he knew where he was going.
-Monkey started along the main one, where he followed the footprints back to the smaller tunnels that broke away.
-The footprints were never in any of the offshoots, and whoever made them knew exactly where he was going.
-Monkey tested them all anyway, just in case, but they dead-ended in cave-ins or exits that had been boarded up tight years ago.
-There was never any light, not even a lick of cool air that would tell him he'd found another way out, so he headed back to the main tunnel each time, and ticked the dead-end off his list.
+He let the footprints guide him most of the way, but they never bothered with the offshoots, and whoever made them knew exactly where he was going.
+Monkey tested a number of them anyway, just in case, but they led him to cave-ins or exits that had been boarded up tight years ago.
+There was never any light, not even a lick of cool air that would tell him he'd found another way out, so he headed back to the footprints each time, and ticked the dead-end off his list.

 There weren't any more traps, but he kept an eye out for them, and stopped a few times, seeing shadows as tripwires.
 There were only the original three, where the footprints were heaviest.
 Monkey paused at the first one when he came to it, to think about how long it might have taken to rig.
 It might have been an hour's work at most, even if you weren't exactly sure what you were trying to build, and only wanted to make sure it would kill whatever came after you.